 The first panel discussion will be with Pastor Robby Gallaty, Pastor Tom Haddon (Northfield), and Pastor Derrick Jackson (First Baptist Winchester).
 They will explain how the church is not here to judge you but to love you.
 The church is here to walk with you through the hardship and help you get to the resources both within the church and in the community.

-The second panel discussion will be from law enforcement with Chief Deputy Pickard, Judge Gay, and Brandon Clark.
+The second panel discussion will be from law enforcement with Chief Deputy Pickard, Judge Hunter, Judge Gay, and Brandon Clark.

-The third panel discussion will be on mental health with Susan Phillips (Director of Cumberland Mental Health), Scarlet McGlasson, and Tracie Bryant (Sumner County Recovery Court and Mental Health Court administrator).
+The third panel discussion will be on mental health with Susan Phillips (Director of Cumberland Mental Health), Scarlet McGlasson, and Tracye Bryant (Sumner County Recovery Court and Mental Health Court administrator).

 Breakout sessions will be with Bill & Patti Calus, who lost their son 14 months ago to overdose.
-They will discuss what they overlooked and what enabling looks like.
+They will discuss what they overlooked and what enabling might look like.
 Other breakouts will be on Celebrate Recovery, The Addicted Brain, The Red Flags of Addiction, and Suicide Prevention.